tobbhie/dobby-reply-assistant/README.md

 1. Open Chrome Developer Tools (F12)
 2. Go to the Console tab
-3. Look for messages starting with "🤖 Twitter AI Assistant"
+3. Look for messages starting with "Dobby Reply Assistant"
 4. Check for any error messages

 ## 🔒 Privacy & Security